elucian/bee/syntax/processing.md

 ## Hash collections

 Hash tables are sorted in memory by _key_ for faster search.
 It is more difficult to search by value because is not unique and not sorted.
 To search by value one must create a loop and verify every element.
-This is called full scan and is very slow so you should never use this method.
+This method is very slow so you should never use it.

 **example:**